VincentEngel/VES-Image-Compare/README.md

 * Resize the images to fit them to the screen

-* Zoom into each image individually
+* Zoom into each image individually or synced

 <b>Comparison modes:</b>
 * <b>Side by Side:</b> Show the images side by side